 If you need medical help fast but it’s not a life-threatening situation, use NHS 111.

 Buckinghamshire Clinical Commissioning Group Patient Advice and Liaison Service (PALS)

 The Patient Advice and Liaison Service, or PALS, is an English National Health Service body created to provide advice and support to NHS patients and their relatives and carers.

-You can complain to the CCG about any of the services they commission, but it’s usually best to complain first to the organisation that is providing the service.
+You can raise a concern with the CCG about any of the services they commission, but it’s usually best to first contact the organisation that is providing the service.

 0800 328 5640 or 0300 123 6258

-PALS, NHS South Central & West Commissioning Support Unit, Albert House, Queen Victoria Road, High Wycombe HP11 1AG
+PALS & Complaints NHS Buckinghamshire Clinical Commissioning Group, Albert House, Queen Victoria Road, High Wycombe HP11 1AG

 Bucks Healthcare Trust Patient Advice and Liaison Service (PALS)

 PALS is a confidential service.
 They won’t share with whoever you are complaining about.
 They try to sort out the problem or advise you what to do.
 They also have a lot of information about the NHS and other services.